Surajxxx/Project-Ecommerce/README.md

   - _**On error**_ - Return a suitable error message with a valid HTTP status code.
 The response should be a JSON object like [this](#error-response-structure)

 ### DELETE /users/:userId/cart
-- Deletes the cart for the user.
+- Empty the cart for the user, means array of items is empty, totalItems is 0, totalPrice is 0.
-- Make sure that cart exist.
 - Make sure the userId in params and in JWT token match.
 - Make sure the user exist
-- cart deleting means array of items is empty, totalItems is 0, totalPrice is 0.

 - __Response format__
   - _**On success**_ - Return HTTP status 204.
 Return a suitable message.
 The response should be a JSON object like [this](#successful-response-structure)
   - _**On error**_ - Return a suitable error message with a valid HTTP status code.
 The response should be a JSON object like [this](#error-response-structure)